lgrains/clean_data/README.md

 ```
 The gsub() function takes the character(s) to be replaced, the replacement character, and the text to replace.
 The option 'fixed=TRUE' causes the pattern to be matched as is.
 This is important for characters like parentheses and dashes, which have special meaning inside of regular expressions.
 Parentheses normally create capture groups, e.g., but for this function, parentheses need to be removed.  'fixed=TRUE' accomplishes that.

+The unlist() function is used to convert the list resulting from lapply() into something that can be applied to the colnames(ordered).
+Unlist() turns a list of vectors into a single vector, which is just what is needed for the column names.

 The final processing on this dataset is to calculate the means for each group of subject-activity measurements by  using summaryBy from the doBy library.
 Usage for summaryBy is as follows:
 ```
 summaryBy(formula, data=parent.frame(), id=NULL, FUN=mean, keep.names=FALSE, p2d=FALSE, order=TRUE, full.dimension=FALSE, var.names=NULL, fun.names=NULL, ...)
 ```
-In order to create the formula in this problem, we need a list of all the column names, and instructions as to which columns to group by.
-To first get a list of all the column names, using the paste() function:
+In order to create the formula for this problem, we need a list of all the column names, and instructions as to which columns to group by.
+To first get a list of all the column names, use the paste() function:
 ```
 columnNamesStr <- paste(colnames(ordered)[3:81], collapse="+")
 ```
-This sets up a string that looks like colname1+colname2+...+colnameJ.
+This sets up a string that looks like colname1+colname2+...+colnameN.
 The range starts at 3 to avoid adding in 'subject' and 'activity'.

 Next the string is modified as follows:
 ```
 formulaStr <- paste(columnNamesStr,"~ subject+activity", collapse="")
 ```